-QUADCO will continue to engage stakeholders and persons with alternative transportation needs during the current and through the next biennium (July 1, 2023 through June 30, 2025).
+QUADCO will continue to engage stakeholders and persons with alternative transportation needs through the next biennium (July 1, 2023 through June 30, 2025).
 The 4-County Community Transportation Planning Team (4-County Team) will act as a subcommittee for QUADCO in this capacity.

-The 4-County Team meetings will generally take place on a quarterly basis, or as needed in order to fulfill the work required to provide oversight and guidance for the creation and implementation of QUADCO's HSTP.
+The 4-County Team meetings will generally take place on a quarterly basis or as needed in order to fulfill the work required to provide oversight and guidance for the creation and implementation of QUADCO's HSTP.
 Due to the fact that 4-County Team members are spread across a large geographical area, the meetings will include conference call and/or virtual capability.

-In addition to the 4-County Team, separate Stakeholder Meetings/Mobility Coalitions will be held in different parts of the QUADCO region to provide separate forums for Transportation, Health, and Social Service providers to discuss their Alternative Needs clients' unique mobility issues that may be different from other parts of the QUADCO Region.
+In addition to the 4-County Team, separate Stakeholder Meetings/Mobility Coalitions will be held in different parts of the QUADCO region to provide separate forums for transportation, health, and social service providers to discuss their clients' unique mobility issues that may be different from other parts of the QUADCO Region.
 This more focused discussion of their part of the QUADCO region will be facilitated by a transportation provider from that county.
 Representatives from the Stakeholder Meetings/Mobility Coalitions will attend 4-County Team meetings to report on their discussions and share best practices to help improve mobility in other parts of the QUADCO Region.
+In Adams, Grant, and Lincoln counties, People For People will organize the future meetings as part of the Mobility Management grant for those counties.
+In Kittitas county, People For People will coordinate future meetings in the event they are contracted to perform the update of future HSTP projects.